C-Otto/lnd-manageJ/PickhardtPayments.md

 The implementation is based on the piecewise linearization approach: https://lists.linuxfoundation.org/pipermail/lightning-dev/2022-March/003510.html.
-There is also a lightweight python package being developement which can be used for simulations or to do production tests at: https://github.com/renepickhardt/pickhardtpayments
+There is also a lightweight python package being developed which can be used for simulations or to do production tests at: https://github.com/renepickhardt/pickhardtpayments

 # Requirements
 1. Currently (as of v0.14.3-beta, May 2022) lnd does not allow sending a replacement shard once a shard of an active MPP